TygerGarcia/TygerGarcia/README.md

 ## 🌟 Projects

 - Spirit Bomb API: A powerful API that harnesses the energy of the universe to deliver data in an instant.
-- Dragon Radar App: An app that helps you locate the seven Dragon Balls and make your wishes come true.
+- Dragon Radar App: An app that helps you locate the seven Dragon Balls and make your wishes come
 ## 📫 Contact

 You can reach out to me on: